 - Take the blender jar out of the fridge and add the chopped strawberry mixture.
 Pulse very briefly to combine.
 (You want to keep those little chunks of strawberries, so don't get crazy here.)

 - Churn in ice cream maker according to manufacturer directions.
 (For reference, it usually takes 25 -30 minutes to freeze in our ice cream maker.)

 - Serve immediately for soft serve ice cream, or, if you prefer your ice cream hard-set, put it in the freezer for 2-4 hours before serving.

 Just so you know, I didn’t reinvent the wheel here – I consulted a vast number of other strawberry recipes, and incorporated some of their ideas as I developed this recipe.
-I think it’s important to give credit where it’s due, so here are the resources that I leaned on the heaviest:
+Here are the resources that I leaned on the heaviest:

 - Easy Eggless Strawberry Ice Cream [All Recipes]